-- Install WiFi/BLE or WiFi only adapter (see WiFi and WiFi/BLE-to-USB Adapter on page 6). - 2.
-Attach the power supply to the Logger or use the dc power cable to connect the power supply with the Logger. - Connect the power cord into the power supply.
-The Logger starts up in <30 seconds and the Setup Wizard starts. - 4.
-Pick the language (see Language on page 48). - 5.
-Push F4 (Next) or SAVE to navigate to the next page. - 6.
-Push (Cancel) to close the setup wizard.
+- 1. Install WiFi/BLE or WiFi only adapter (see WiFi and WiFi/BLE-to-USB Adapter on page 6). - 2.
+Attach the power supply to the Logger or use the dc power cable to connect the power supply with the Logger. - 3.
+Connect the power cord into the power supply.

+The Logger starts up in <30 seconds and the Setup Wizard starts.

+- 4. Pick the language (see Instrument Settings on page 39). - 5.
+Push F4 (Next) or EXTE to navigate to the next page. - 6.
+Push F2 (Cancel) to close the setup wizard.
 If you cancel, the setup wizard starts again on next startup of the logger. - Pick the work standards for your region.
 This action selects the color codes and the phase descriptor (A, B, C, N or L1, L2, L3, N).

 This is the best time to apply the correlating decal on the connector panel.
-The decal helps you to quickly identify the appropriate voltage test lead and current probe for the different phases and neutral.
+The decal helps you to quickly identify:

-- 8. Attach the color clips to the current probe cables. - 9.
+- appropriate voltage test leads - current probes for the three phase - neutral for the voltage - 8.
+Attach the color clips to the current probe cables. - 9.
 Pick your time zone and date format.
 Confirm that the correct date and time are shown on-screen. - 10.
 Pick the currency sign or currency code.